Breckland Neighbourhood Plan Top-up funding - consideration of the future options

 1. Introduction

-2.1 All groups undertaking a Neighbourhood Plan or Neighbourhood Development Order (NDO) are eligible to apply for up to £5,000 in basic grant.
-Grants can be used for a range of activities to support the plan or order-making process.
-These are as follows:
+3.2 All groups undertaking a Neighbourhood Plan or Neighbourhood Development Order (NDO) are eligible to apply for up to £5,000 in basic grant.
+Grants may be used for a broad range of activities that support the plan or order-making process, including:

 - Training sessions for members of the steering group

-- Help with developing the evidence base and analysing it to identify issues and aims for the plan or order
+- Support with developing the evidence base and analysing it to identify issues and aims

 - Undertaking a housing survey

-- Engaging a facilitator to help with capacity building, for community consultation or workshops
+- Engaging a facilitator for capacity building, community consultation, or workshops

 - Developing a website

-- Costs associated with planning and undertaking public engagement and consulting on the plan or order
+- Costs associated with public engagement and consultation on the plan or order

-- Engaging a planning expert to help draft policies
+- Engaging a planning expert to draft policies

 - Support for making site allocations

-- Contribution to required specialist studies, such as housing needs assessments, ecology surveys, including Phase 1 habitat surveys, or transport if they will directly inform policies within the neighbourhood plan.
+- Specialist studies such as housing needs assessments, ecology surveys (including Phase 1 habitat surveys), or transport studies where they directly inform neighbourhood plan policies

-- Contribution to undertaking a Strategic Environmental Assessment (SEA)
+- Support for undertaking a Strategic Environmental Assessment (SEA)

-- Help with understanding whether the plan or order is ready for examination (meeting the Basic Conditions and other legal requirements)
+- Help with understanding whether the plan or order is ready for examination (Basic Conditions and legal requirements)

-- Provide training in the legal requirements which will be tested at the examination stage
+- Training in the legal requirements tested at examination

 - Venue hire